 This item allows you to enable/disable the spread spectrum modulate.
-The choice: Enabled, Disabled.

 CPU Clock

 The mainboard is designed to set the CPU clock via BIOS.
 This item allows you to select the CPU Host clock speed by "Enter" key.
 The default speed depends on what CPU was installed.